 IAVA veterans overwhelmingly support including women in the Selective Service.
-In our 2024 IAVA member survey, 75% of our veterans said that women should be required to register, while only 16% were opposed.
+In our recent IAVA member survey, 75% of our veterans said that women should be required to register, while only 16% were opposed.
 By gender, 76% of male respondents said they believed that women should also be required to register in the Selective Service, while 71% of female respondents agreed.
-Last Congress, H.R.
+In the 117th Congress, H.R.
 5392 was introduced and would authorize the Military Selective Service Act to be amended and allow women to elect to register for the draft.
-IAVA has not yet seen a similar bill introduced this Congress and strongly urges legislators to move forward and ensure full gender equality.
+Proposals to amend Selective Service Registration followed in the 118th Congress through the 2025 NDAA process.
+IAVA has not yet seen a similar bill introduced this Congress, but strongly urges legislators to continue to move this fight forward to help ensure full gender equality in America.